openvinotoolkit/open_model_zoo/demos/monodepth_demo/python/README.md

 Running the application with the empty list of options yields the usage message given above and an error message.

-You can use the following command to do inference on GPU with a pre-trained object detection model:
+You can use the following command to do inference on GPU with a pre-trained midasnet model:

 ```sh
 python3 monodepth_demo.py \